 The massage varies depending on the baths and the masseur.
 My first one was more of a brief back rub whereas my second one was more thorough and included legs and arms.
 Altogether the scrub and massage process lasts 10-15 minutes and will leave you feeling incredibly refreshed.
 Some places offer an extended massage option so if you want a proper treatment just ask.

 Just yourself!
 If you want to save money you can bring your own towel and soap.
-Make sure to bring or buy a bottle of water, it gets really hot it there and dehydration isn’t fun.
+Make sure to bring or buy a bottle of water, it gets really hot in there and dehydration isn’t fun.
 You can take cameras with you.
-If you want to chill for a while bring a book, you can read about all the best bookshops and cafes in Tbilisi here.
+If you want to chill for a while bring a book, you can read about all the best bookshops in Tbilisi here.

 So there you have it, everything you need to know about visiting the sulphur baths in Tbilisi.
 You're ready to soak, scrub and sulphur yourself to relaxation and experience a Georgian tradition that dates back centuries.